joshb738/Stock-Analysis/README.md

 ## Project Overview

 ### Purpose
-The following analysis was performed to analyze stock tickers
+The following analysis was performed to improve the efficiency and perfomance of VBA code used to analze stock date.

 ### Results